LeticiaHu/Customer_Segmentation/README.md

 Size: 49,782 transactions

-You can replace the path/loader in the app to point to your local copy of the dataset.
+You can point the app to your local CSV or use the copy included in /data.

 ## Expected columns
-- Your CSV should include (at minimum):
+- At minimum, the CSV should contain:
 CustomerID, InvoiceDate, Quantity, UnitPrice, StockCode, Description

-- The app will create/expect derived features like:
+- The app derives/uses features such as:
 Recency, Frequency, Monetary, UniqueProducts, TotalTransactions, ProductDiversity, AvgItemPrice, ReturnsRate, DiscountUsage, CategoryDiversity

 ## Download precomputed files
 Run your data on the Juptier notebook and save all the files to use on Streamlit app

 ## Run the app
 streamlit run app.py

+## Disclaimer

+Support and confidence values may appear low because the dataset contains a large proportion of one-time customers.
+This creates a sparse basket matrix, so even meaningful co-purchases occur in a very small fraction of transactions.

 ## Acknowledgements
 - This project draws on course materials by Prof. Mr. Avinash Jairam (CIS 9660 – Data Mining for Business Analytics) for parts of the preprocessing and modeling setup.